 SAMS students wishing to go on exchange or work placements to an institution where the language of instruction is not English should contact the education coordinator about advice on gaining proficiency in the language required.
 Intensive language courses may be available to help you.

 For citizens from EU countries the application process for studying at SAMS are very similar to a UK student application.
 Therefore please go to the relevant course pages and follow links from there.

-Oban is a small town of only 8,000 inhabitants, and two to three hours journey from larger cities such as Glasgow, Stirling, Edinburgh and Inverness.
-Despite its great appeal for tourists in the summer months, Oban provides a very clean and safe environment with very little crime. more...
+Oban is a small town of only 8,000 inhabitants, and 2-3 hours' journey from larger cities such as Glasgow, Stirling, Edinburgh and Inverness.
+Oban provides a very clean and safe environment with very little crime.
+More...

 Follow this link to a general article about studying marine related courses in Scotland.